mainvest/knope/README.md

 ### Authentication

-Optionally, set an `AUTH_TOKEN` environment variable in knope, and it will be required as `token` in the request payload.
+Optionally, set an `AUTH_TOKEN` environment variable in knope and it will be required as `token` in the request payload.

 ### Format

-Include `{"format": "html"}` in the request to retrieve the HTML output of the Handlebars as HTML.
+Include `{"format": "html"}` in the request to view the output of the Handlebars as HTML.

 ## Dependencies